huyszn/supreme-products-scraper/README.md

 # Supreme Products Scraper

-Web scraper that scrapes all products and their price, description and more from supremenewyork.com (Supreme New York) into an Excel (one file with one sheet with all products and a second file with all products seperated by categories into multiple sheets) and CSV file.
+Web scraper that scrapes all products and their price, description, color, and more from supremenewyork.com (Supreme New York).
+It then exports the extracted product information into two Excel files: one file with one sheet with all products, a second file with all products separated by categories into multiple sheets, and one CSV file containing all products.

 ## Requirements